brunosoaresds/csi-monitor/README.md

 ### 1. Supported Operational Systems

 The csi-device-manager was tested on **Ubuntu 14.04 LTS**.
 Any other operational system support will be on your own.
-If you can successfully used thi tool in another distribution, please tell us, that maybe helps another person in our community.
+If you can successfully uses this tool in another distribution, please tell us, that maybe helps another person in our community.

 The monitor GUI was tested in **Ubuntu 16.04 LTS** and in **Debian 8**.
 Because of the linux commands that runs in the python service, its probably that the monitor GUI will only run on linux systems.
 Feel free to modify the **CsiDMClient** to make it supports other operational systems.
 Don't forgot to make a Pull Request :).